AuramMods/BiblioCraft/PORTING_MEMORY.md

 - Do not run `runClient` automatically; ask user when a visual smoke test is needed.
 - Shape/source reminder:
 - First-pass shape constants now live in `ModBlocks` (`SHAPE_*` fields) and should be kept in sync with `PORTING_MANIFEST.md` shape notes.
+- Item-model reminder:
+- Block items now source 3D geometry directly from OBJ in their item model JSONs; avoid reverting to parent-linked block item JSONs unless a specific regression requires it.

 ## Registry Surface Size (Legacy)
 - Registered blocks: 37